10 positive impacts of being an active member of the Women community!

 Hiya!
-I am Nithyal, a deputy HR manager and one of the pillar members of the IWTC council.
+I am Nithya, deputy HR Manager and one of the pillar members of the IWTC council.
 I started my career at KONE straight after college in 2011.
-I started my journey as an HR Trainee in Shared Services and moved up the ladder to Deputy Manager, Human Resources handling 1,500+ Global Shared Services and Research & Development employees.
-During my tenure of 11 years at KONE, I handled diversified portfolios including Performance Management, Employee experience & engagement, recruitment & retention, Training & Development, policy creation & execution, conflict resolution & HR Analytics.
+I started my journey as an HR Trainee in Shared Services and moved up the ladder to Deputy HR Manager, Human Resources handling 1,500+ Global Shared Services and Research & Development employees.
+During my tenure of 12 years at KONE, I handled diversified portfolios including performance management, employee experience and engagement, recruitment and retention, training and development, policy creation and execution, conflict resolution and HR analytics.
 Another feather in my hat is being a member of the DEI India forum.
-I am also a mom!
-In my free time, I spend time with my family, they are my priority!
+I love to travel, explore new places and spend more time with my family.

 More than just a council!